sofiamunatones/HTMLlab/README.md

-# studyBuddy This is my HTML lab i made for COGS 3.
+This is my HTML lab i made for COGS 3.